When you serve notice, you can deliver it by hand or send it to the other person. You should allow time for the notice to be delivered.

 For all notices – except notices for family violence withdrawals – if the notice is:

-• handed over in person, it's classed as received immediately
+- handed over in person, it is classed as received immediately

-• left in the premises' letter box or clearly attached to the door, it's classed as received 2 working days after the delivery date
+- left in the premises' letter box or clearly attached to the door, it is classed as received 2 working days after the delivery date

-• posted to the address or post office box, it's classed as received on the fourth working day after the date it was posted
+- posted to the address or post office box, it is classed as received on the fourth working day after the date it was posted

-• sent to the email address or fax number after 5pm, it's classed as received on the next working day
+- sent to the electronic address for service after 5pm, it is classed as received on the next working day

-• sent to the email or fax number before 5pm, it's classed as received on that same day.
+- sent to the electronic address before 5pm, it is classed as received on that same day.

-These timeframes apply unless the person being served notice can show they don’t.
+These timeframes apply unless the person being served notice can show they do not.
 For example, if the person receiving the notice has received it earlier, or can prove that the post was delayed or not received.

 If you are withdrawing from a tenancy following family violence